 27 is still young but If you feel a bit stuck, you need to shake things up to see what is the career path for you.

-One, taking MBA is a lot of investment in terms of time and money.
+One, taking an MBA is a lot of investment in terms of time and money.
 Not to mention that you’ll be spending more time studying so that means less social life for you.
 It’s a lot of investment considering you are still unsure of what you want to do in life.

-Here’s the true impact of MBA for you.
+Here’s the true impact of an MBA for you.
 Being an MBA graduate does not mean promotions or more success.
 It really doesn’t.
 MBA just increases the chances.
 No one trumps motivated hard work and perseverance.
-Though I must admit, your CPA credentials are very much compatible to an MBA degree.
+Though I must admit, your CPA credentials are very much compatible with an MBA degree.

 Now on motivation and perseverance.
 I understand that you are having a mid-life crisis right now and it’s natural to have those thoughts.
 Being motivated is very hard if you do not love what you do.
 But at the same time, doing what you love cannot pay the bills instantly.
 You still need to work and have a steady stream of income.
-I think that is what made you think you are stuck in you current situation.
+I think that is what made you think you are stuck in your current situation.

 You know way before my MBA degree, I believe that opportunity knocks only once.
 But that changed when I realized I need every bit of luck to work for me instead of waiting for it.
 The “opportunity knocks only once” saying is too constricting and I thought out of the box.
 What if I build many doors?
 Would it lead to more knocks of opportunity for me?